drknowsall/IMDB-BI-Assitant/README.md

 ## Design:
 ### A.  Preprocessed IMDB dataset:

+  - Clean datasets
-  - Remove not relevant columns
+  - Remove non relevant columns
-  - Remove non english titles
+  - Merge datasets
   - Aggregate certain columns in order to enable more relevant queries
   - Index columns for faster queries

 ### B.  Infer:

   0. recieve question from the user
   1. Using a prompt request from ChatGPT the relevant query for the question
   2. Post process to remove certain tokens